phaze-the-dumb/VRChat-Photo-Manager-Installer/README.md

-# VRChat-Photo-Manager-Installer
+# VRChat Photo Manager Installer

+This no longer installs the electron version, This installs the re-write written in rust using tauri.

-You probably want to be [here](https://github.com/phaze-the-dumb/VRChat-Photo-Manager) instead, this is not the actual app, just the installer for it.
+An installer for [here](https://github.com/phaze-the-dumb/VRChat-Photo-Manager-Rust) instead, this is not the actual app, just the installer for it.